(hereinafter referred solely to as “SMI”)

 4.5 If contractual partners are in arrears with the payment of due payments, SMI shall be entitled to charge interest on arrears at the rate of 10% p.a.
 Contractual partners have the right to prove that the actual loss amount was less.
 This does not affect the possibility for SMI to assert additional claims arising from the arrears in payment.

-5.1 SMI will be in default with the delivery of services only if these particular completion dates were agreed as fixed dates, and SMI is at fault for the delay.
-SMI shall not be at fault, in particular, for any unforeseen loss of the consultant planned for the project, force majeure and other events not foreseeable at the time of the conclusion of contract and which make it impossible or untenably difficult, at least temporarily, for SMI to deliver the agreed performance.
+5.1 SMI will be in default with the delivery of service only if these particular completion dates were agreed as fixed dates, and SMI is at fault for the delay.
+SMI shall not be at fault for force majeure and other events not foreseeable at the time of the conclusion of contract and which make it impossible or untenably difficult, at least temporarily, for SMI to deliver the agreed service.

 5.3 If SMI is at fault for the delay or the impossibility, Paragraphs 6.2 to 6.5 will additionally apply.

 6.1 SMI accepts no liability if, and to the extent that any consulting errors and/or defects in the work delivered by SMI arise because contractual partners failed to fulfil all or some of their duties of cooperation as defined in Paragraph 2, or did so incorrectly or out of time.
 Contractual partners must prove the complete, and correct and scheduled fulfilment of all duties of cooperation.
 SMI likewise accepts no liability for any damage or loss sustained by the contractual partners because of a failure to observe any duties of protection within their sphere of responsibility.